Issue 58: who was Elizabeth Goever?

 Inhabitants of Rainham in the 17th Century predominantly relied on farming and the waterways for their livelihoods: passengers travelling to and from London and Kent took the ferry from the banks of the Thames in Rainham, while local and inland produce used the wharf in the adjoining Rainham Creek; cattle and sheep grazed on the marshes and arable fields were used to produce grain, beans, peas, hay, and straw.
 These industries suggest there was probably a butcher shop and a bakery in the parish, and maybe a grocer, too.
 The first application for an inn was made in 1633 and there were five licenced alehouses in the parish in 1640.
 Aside from the five or six manor properties and three or four larger farmlands, the majority of buildings – homes and business premises – would likely have been concentrated around the village and church in the southwest corner of the parish (as was the case from the Middle Ages, and as can be seen in early-17th and late-18th Century maps).

 Given that the largest majority of surviving trade tokens – including examples that feature the full name of women – were issued by inn and alehouse keepers, and given the evidence of multiple licenced houses in operation in Rainham in the mid-17th Century, it is reasonable to infer that our token issuer may have been the proprietress of such an establishment.
+(Sadly, records for alcohol licences at the Essex Records Office jump from 1640 to 1713, skipping the period Elizabeth’s token shows she might have been in charge.)

 I imagine Elizabeth giving and receiving her trade token from the tied-on linen pockets worn on top of her clothing for ease of repeated access, or perhaps from the sewn-on pockets of an apron, in payment for wooden tankards of drink.
 Her establishment is the heart of the parish’s social and leisure activities.
 Elizabeth is firm – she would not survive in this business without knowing how to handle herself, and her customers when necessary – but she is always fair.
 She knows that people wouldn’t keep coming back if she didn’t give them a reliably welcoming and convivial atmosphere, and serve the plentiful drinks which helped ease the aches after a long days’ work.